Annual Automotive Industry™ Study

 (Annual North American Automotive OEM–Tier 1 Supplier Working Relations Index® Study)

-The Study had its beginnings in the early 1990s, when Planning Perspectives was conducting initial for various OEMs on how to improve their supplier working relations.
-The Studies always arrived at the same conclusion: The working relations with suppliers were poor and needed to improve to realize the potential competitive benefits Associated with good supplier working relations.
+The Study had its beginnings in the early 1990s, when Planning Perspectives began conducting supplier studies for various OEMs on how to improve their supplier working relations.
+The Studies always arrived at the same conclusion: The working relations with suppliers were poor and needed to improve to realize the potential competitive benefits associated with good supplier working relations.
 Like most studies, they ended up on a shelf without having much impact on OEM behavior.

 The following year, the Study results plus other data from client surveys were used to develop the Working Relations Index®.